pretenders/pretenders/docs/intro.rst

 They are loosely designed along the pattern of Record/Replay/Verify.

-Pretenders will be written in Python3:
+The server side of Pretenders is written in Python3:

 * Because I firmly believe all new projects should use Python3, unless there are *very* compelling reasons against it.
-* Because since these will be usable as standalone servers, compatibility is not such an issue
+* Because since these will be run as standalone servers, compatibility is not such an issue

+In the cases we implement a client, we will be making this runnable in Python 3.x and Python 2.6/2.7.

+The initial service to be mocked by pretenders is HTTP.
+Future servers we are considering to support include SMTP and AMQP.
-The initial candidate services to be mocked by pretenders are HTTP and SMTP, as they represent the vast majority of the services that the software we write interacts with.
+These they represent the vast majority of the services that the software we write interacts with.

 Some example use cases include:

-* Writing fully automated tests for any system that sends email, and where we want to easily verify outgoing mails
 * Mocking external HTTP-based APIs at the wire level in module integration tests
 * Facilitating the manual testing and debugging of front-end Ajax code where the back-end has not been developed yet
+* Writing fully automated tests for any system that sends email, and where we want to easily verify outgoing mails

 Pretenders will provide a unified RESTful API to verify the interactions of our code with external services, regardless of the service protocol.

 pretenders.http - HTTP server
 -----------------------------

+(See :ref:`pretend-http` for implementation details)

 Typical usage is to mock RESTful/SOAP APIs of external services.
 This will normally require pre-programming the service with responses,